 (a) The Association may receive funds and may own and dispose of property.

 (b) The Association may secure monies or grants to fund a specific project or program.

 (c) With membership approval, the Treasurer may accept donations from the general membership for a specific project or program.

-(d) The association may expend funds for expenses included in a budget approved by the executive board and general membership.
-Expenses not budgeted and over an amount set by the current bylaws need approval by the executive board.
+(d) The Association may expend funds for expenses included in a budget approved by the Board and general membership.
+Expenses not budgeted and over an amount set by the current bylaws need approval by the Board.

 Article VIII.
 Communications.

 Section 1.
 The Association will send out regular periodic communications on appropriate media, both paper and electronic.
 These can include printed postcards and newsletters, websites, email lists, and whatever social media may at the time be judged effective for the Association’s purposes.

 Section 2.
 The purposes of these communications are to: